 The Grant Committee will consider works using light in:

 • Architecture • Art • Education • Environmental Design • Health • Fixture Design • Software Design • Theater

 Submissions must include:

-- Written materials, artwork, photographs or drawings, models, VHS videotapes or DVDs (ten minutes, maximum).
+- Written materials, artwork, photographs or drawings, models, VHS videotapes, DVDs, or USBs (ten minutes, maximum).
 Images must be numbered and keyed to the text of the submission description.
 Note: Electronic submissions must be in high resolution JPEG format.

 - A one-page written outline summarizing the work and discussing the thought process behind the submission.